 Hinson has injected the roster with a number of talented newcomers since his arrival in Cheney, playing underclassmen in four of the six singles positions and all three doubles positions last season.
 He has coached rising senior Moira Hedberg to a pair of First Team All-Big Sky awards.

 Hinson owns a career record of 9-34 (.209) in his two seasons at Eastern, including a mark of 4-16 (.200) in Big Sky play.

-Hinson, a native of Moscow, Idaho, started playing tennis at the age of three, and progressed into a top 15-ranked junior tennis player in the Pacific Northwest.
-After four years playing in United States Tennis Association (USTA) tournaments, Hinson earned a scholarship to the University of Idaho, where he competed for three years (1995-98) in both singles and doubles.
+A native of Moscow, Idaho, Hinson started playing tennis at the age of three before progressing into a top-15 junior tennis player in the Pacific Northwest.
+After four years of playing in United States Tennis Association tournaments, he earned a scholarship to Idaho where he competed for three years in both singles and doubles.

 Hinson graduated from Idaho in 1999 with a bachelor's degree in fishery resources.
 He went on to earn a master's from UI in environmental science in 2003.

 Hinson currently resides in Cheney with his wife, Jessica, and their six children.